Josh Rosen: Junior year

 After leading the conference in passing yards per game, Rosen was voted second-team All-Pac-12.
 He was retroactively credited with a 39-yard pass to Eldridge Massington that was originally ruled a run against Arizona State.
-It pushed his season total to 3,756 yards passing, breaking Brett Hundley’s single season school record of 3,740 in 2012.
+It pushed his season total to 3,756 yards passing, breaking Brett Hundley's single season school record of 3,740 in 2012.
 Rosen missed the Cactus Bowl after doctors did not clear him to play.

-On January 3, 2018, Rosen announced his intentions to enter the 2018 NFL Draft.
-During his time at UCLA, he was nicknamed "Chosen Rosen" and the "Chosen One".
+On January 3, 2018, Rosen announced his intentions to enter the 2018 NFL draft.
+During his time at UCLA, Rosen was nicknamed "Chosen Rosen" and the "Chosen One".